kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 ## How to install the library.

-1. Visit the [Releases](https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector/releases) page.
-Identify the latest release version.
-2. Find a `KS_ObjectRepositoryGarbageCollector-x.x.x.jar` file attached
+1. Visit the [KS_ObjectRepositoryGargabeCollector, Releases](https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector/releases) page.
+Identify the latest version.
+Find a `KS_ObjectRepositoryGarbageCollector-x.x.x.jar` file attached.
+Download the jar file, save it into the `Drivers` folder of your Katalon project.
-3. Download the jar file, save it into the `Drivers` folder of your Katalon project.
+2. Visit the [MonkDirectoryScanner, Releases](https://github.com/kazurayam/MonkDirectoryScanner/releases/tag/0.1.0).
+Identify the latest version.
+Find a `MondDirectoryScanner-x.x.x.jar` file attached.
+Download the jar file, save into the `Drivers` folder of your katalon project.
-4. Close and reopen the project.
-Confirm that the jar is recognized by Katalon Studio.
+3. Close and reopen the project.
+Confirm that the jars are recognized by Katalon Studio.
-5. Create a Test Case script, which should be similar to the above "GC" script.
+4. Create a Test Case script, which should be similar to the above "GC" script.
-6. You are done.
+5. You are done.
 Run it and see how quickly you can get the result.

 ## Dependencies, versions, etc

 This library uses only the libraries bundled in Katalon Studio.
-You don't have to add any more external libraries other than the aforementioned jar.
+You need to add the aforementioned jars developed by kazurayam.

 This library should run on any version of Katalon Studio and Katalon Runtime Engine.